Githubguy132010/BijbelQuiz/README.md

 - `android/`, `ios/`, `linux/`, `macos/`, `windows/` - Platform-specific code
 - `test/` - Tests

+## Troubleshooting Notifications

+If you're not receiving daily motivation notifications on Android:

+1. Make sure notifications are enabled in the app settings
+2. Check that the app has permission to send notifications in your device settings
+3. For Android 12+, ensure the app has permission to schedule exact alarms
+4. Try force stopping the app and restarting it
+5. Check that battery optimization is not restricting the app

+On some Android devices, you may need to manually enable the app to run in the background or disable battery optimization for notifications to work properly.

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.